Reena-Koudi/Raindrops/README.md

 ## My Approach

-To solve the Raindrops Challenge I have used Ruby language and followed the TDD.
-In my solution there is a class named Raindrops with the method named convert which takes a number as an argument and converts it to the string appropriately.
+To solve the Raindrops Challenge I have used Ruby language and followed TDD.
+In my solution there is a class named 'Raindrops' with the method named 'convert' which takes the number as an argument and converts it to the string appropriately.
 If the number is divisible by 3 it means 3 is a factor of it.
-Accordingly if number is divisible by 5 and 7 it means 5 and 7 are factors of the given number.
+Accordingly if the number is divisible by 5 and 7 it means 5 and 7 are the factors of the given number.
-I set the logic to return string 'Pling' if divisible by 3, return 'Plang' if divisible by 5 ,return 'Plong' if divisible by 7 and return number itself if its not divisible by 3, 5 or 7.
+I set the logic to return string 'Pling' if divisible by 3, return 'Plang' if divisible by 5 ,return 'Plong' if divisible by 7 and return the number itself if its not divisible by 3, 5 or 7.
 If incase number is divisible by 3 and 5 then the result string concatenates 'Pling' and 'Plang' to return 'PlingPlang' as output.
 I found that as I did the tech test I focused on following a cycle of, building test, passing test, refactor, making test fail again, passing test again which helped me to write better code.

 ## SetUp